 Strong Grip, Strong Wrestler

-As wrestlers, the ability to control your opponents’ wrists with a strong and powerful grip is an incredible wrestling advantage.
+As wrestlers, the ability to control your opponents’ body with a strong and powerful grip is an incredible wrestling advantage.
 In fact, in my experience it is very rare to meet someone with a STRONG grip who’s not a badass.
-The problem is, outside of pullups and rope climbs, most wrestlers do not train their grip at all!
+The problem is, outside of pull-ups and rope climbs, most wrestlers do not train their grip at all!
 And if they do, they are probably doing it improperly (hint: wrist curls aren’t the answer).
 In this post, we’ll go in depth about the types of exercises you should do to develop a devastating grip.

 Why grip train?

 A strong grip is important in just about every sport, however I can’t think of any athlete it benefits more than a wrestler.
-In fact, renowned strength coach Charles Poliquin states that two graduate studies research theses have shown that the strongest grip will “predict the outcome of both the judo and wresting world championships!(1)” Wrist control, gut wrenches, body locks, and pulling in single legs are some of the many movements heavily involving the grip.
-Former OU wrestler Dan Hodge had a legendary grip that bruised, injured, and scared many of his opponents.
-A strong grip WILL increase your chances at reaching the top of the podium.
+In fact, renowned strength coach Charles Poliquin states that two graduate studies research theses have shown that the strongest grip will “predict the outcome of both the judo and wresting world championships!(1)”

 Dan Hodge is STILL an animal!